-Signal Possible meaning(s) Detailed Explanation Handshake - palm down Dominance Usually a firm handshake, the 'upper hand' tends to impose and/or create a dominant impression. handshake - palm up submission, accommodating The Lower hand has submitted to the upper hand dominance. handshake - both hands seeking to convey trustworthiness and honesty, seeking to control handshake - equal and vertical non-threatening, relaxed Most handshakes are like this, when neither person seeks to control or to yield. pumping handshake Enthusiasm A vigorous pumping handshake tends to indicate energy and

-BUSINESS CON MMUNCATION BBAN-302 enthusiasm of the shaker towards the other person. weak handshake various Avoid the common view that a weak handshake is the sign of a weak or submissive person.
+Signal Possible meaning(s) Detailed Explanation Handshake - palm down Dominance Usually a firm handshake, the 'upper hand' tends to impose and/or create a dominant impression. handshake - palm up submission, accommodating The Lower hand has submitted to the upper hand dominance. handshake - both hands seeking to convey trustworthiness and honesty, seeking to control Whether genuine or not, this handshake is unduly physical and (often) uncomfortably domineering. handshake - equal and vertical non-threatening, relaxed Most handshakes are like this, when neither person seeks to control or to yield. pumping handshake Enthusiasm A vigorous pumping handshake tends to indicate energy and enthusiasm of the shaker towards the other person. weak handshake various Avoid the common view that a weak handshake is the sign of a weak or submissive person.
 Weak handshakes can be due to various aspects of personality, mood, etc. People who use their hands in their profession, for example, musicians, artists, surgeons, etc., can have quite gentle sensitive handshakes.
+Strong

-Strong but passive people can have gentle handshakes.
-Old people can have weak handshakes. firm handshake outward confidence Avoid the common view that a firm handshake is the sign of a strong solid person.
+HM-101 but passive people can have gentle handshakes.
+Old people can have weak handshakes. firm outward confidence Avoid the common view that a handshake firm handshake is the sign of a strong solid person.
 It is not.
-Firm handshakes are a sign of outward confidence, which could mask deceit or a weak bullying nature, or indicate a strong solid person handshake with arm clasp seeking control, paternalism When a handshake is accompanied by the left hand clasping the other person's right arm this indicates a wish to control or a feeling of care, which can be due to arrogance.
+Firm handshakes are a sign of outward confidence, which could mask deceit or a weak bullying nature, or indicate a strong solid person handshake seeking When handshake control, is а with arm paternalism accompanied by the left hand clasping the other person's right clasp arm this indicates a wish to control or a feeling of care, which can be due to arrogance.